Installing & configuring the debugging software

 Arduino IDE 2

-The set of available cores is covered in the section on Arduino cores.
+to install them is covered in the section on Arduino cores.

 PlatformIO and Visual Studio Code